numbersprotocol/fb-json2table/README.md

 ```

 We have to specify many keys in our code.
-Furthermore, make things more difficult is that, if one record does not have one feature, in facebook json, it will not display instead of displaying "null"
+Furthermore, make things more difficult is that, if one record does not have one feature, in Facebook json, it will not display instead of displaying "null"
 , and we do not really know how many features Facebook records.

 Or at least, I do not find a formal document writed kinds of data recorded by Facebook.

-Take a look of https://github.com/numbersprotocol/fb-json2table/blob/master/example/example_json_content.json, this is example of your_post.json, we can
+Take a look of [example_json_content](https://github.com/numbersprotocol/fb-json2table/blob/master/example/example_json_content.json), this is example of `your_post.json`, we can
 find that if one post does not have photo, that post will not have features of photo.
 If the json is too long for naked eyes, we may ignore some interesting
 data recorded by Facebook!

 Finally, the most bothering and making automation almost impossible is that, the structure of Facebook json may change, and have changed!
 And the worst is that.

-Facebook will not notice you!
+### Facebook will not notify you!!!!

 For example, the data I download long time ago, I can find posts in "posts/your_posts.json/", and the content is like: